Telemetry: Water management

-Telemetry is important in water management, including water quality and stream gauging functions.
+Telemetry is used in water management, including water quality and stream gauging functions.
 Major applications include AMR (automatic meter reading), groundwater monitoring, leak detection in distribution pipelines and equipment surveillance.
 Having data available in almost real time allows quick reactions to events in the field.
 Telemetry control allows engineers to intervene with assets such as pumps and by remotely switching pumps on or off depending on the circumstances.
-Watershed telemetry is an excellent strategy of how to implement a water management system.

 Defense, space and resource exploration

 Telemetry is used in complex systems such as missiles, RPVs, spacecraft, oil rigs, and chemical plants since it allows the automatic monitoring, alerting, and record-keeping necessary for efficient and safe operation.
 Space agencies such as NASA, ISRO, the European Space Agency (ESA), and other agencies use telemetry and/or telecommand systems to collect data from spacecraft and satellites.

-Telemetry is vital in the development of missiles, satellites and aircraft because the system might be destroyed during or after the test.
+Telemetry is used in the development of missiles, satellites and aircraft because the system might be destroyed during or after the test.
 Engineers need critical system parameters to analyze (and improve) the performance of the system.
 In the absence of telemetry, this data would often be unavailable.

 Space science

 Telemetry is used by crewed or uncrewed spacecraft for data transmission.
-Distances of more than 10 billion kilometres have been covered, e.g., by Voyager 1.
+Distances of more than 25.1 billion kilometers (May 2025) have been covered, e.g., by Voyager 1.